openhab/openhab-docs/developers/index.md

         <version>${project.version}</version>
     </dependency>
     ```
-1. From the `openhab2-addons` directory run: `mvn -DskipChecks -DskipTests install` to rebuild the list of bindings in the BOM (Bill Of Material) and make your new binding visible from the demo.app project
+1. From the `openhab2-addons` directory run: `mvn -DskipChecks -DskipTests clean install` to rebuild the list of bindings in the BOM (Bill Of Material) and make your new binding visible from the demo.app project
 1. Now open Eclipse and follow from previous step 6. to import and run/debug your new binding in the Eclipse IDE

 Now you can start developing your new binding.